-- 1. Connection fees shall be imposed where District funds are used to construct new or replacement pipelines which can serve an adjacent property that has not established water service, or where an existing Temporary Offsite Service is converted to a permanent onsite service to satisfy the terms and conditions of a TSA.
-Connection fees shall also be collected for new Temporary Offsite Services to reimburse the District for a future water main extension and conversion to a permanent onsite service. - 2.
-Connection fees shall be determined by the District based on estimated design and construction costs.
+1. Connection fees shall be imposed where District funds are used to construct new or replacement pipelines which can provide Onsite Service, as defined in Section 3.12.3-A, to a property that has not established water service, or where an existing Temporary Offsite Service is converted to a permanent Onsite Service to satisfy the terms and conditions of a TSA.
+Connection fees shall also be collected for new Temporary Offsite Services to reimburse the District for a future water main extension and conversion to a permanent onsite service

+2. Connection fees shall be determined by the District based on estimated design and construction costs.
 See Section 4.4.8 "Collection of Connection Fees."